Indecency / Obscenity, Violence against Speakers / Impunity, Artistic Expression

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-A plurality of the Supreme Court of the United States found that although nude dancing was entitled protection under the First Amendment as expressive content, Indiana did not infringe upon the First Amendment rights of the bars or the dancers by imposing certain restrictions.
-Two establishments in South Bend, Indiana, including Glen Theatre, Inc., and dancers employed at the establishments, challenged an Indiana statute that made it illegal to dance in the nude as a violation of their First Amendment right to freedom of expression.
-The Supreme Court held that the statute was narrowly tailored to further a substantial governmental purpose, thus it was constitutional.
+The Supreme Court of the United States found that although nude dancing was protected under the First Amendment as expressive content, Indiana did not infringe upon the First Amendment rights of the bars or the dancers by imposing certain restrictions.
+Two establishments in the city of South Bend, the Kitty Kat Lounge and the Glen Theatre, and dancers employed at the establishments, challenged an Indiana statute that made it illegal to dance in the nude as a violation of their First Amendment right to freedom of expression.
+The Supreme Court reasoned that the statute was narrowly tailored to further a substantial governmental purpose, thus it was constitutional.

 The Kitty Kat Lounge is a business in South Bend, Indiana, that exhibits dancing for customer entertainment and sells alcoholic beverages.
 Glen Theatre, Inc., (Glen Theatre) has a business location in South Bend, Indiana, as well.
 Glen Theatre purveys “adult entertainment” which, in addition to movies and books, includes nude and seminude performances and showings of the female body through glass panels. (at 563.)
 An Indiana statute passed in 1988 (“the statute”) made it illegal to appear nude in a public place.